navaneet22/superMarioGame/README.md

-mario game using html css and javascript
+mario game using html  and javascript